madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-01-jordan-schwinger-oscillator-formalism-su2.md

 are unitary matrices.
 Thus, we conclude that the degenerate states of a two-dimensional harmonic oscillator furnish a unitary representation of $ \text{SU}(2) $.

+We will discuss how this story generalises to other groups in a later note.